Visualizing crime data at scale

 Graphs can reveal trends and give insight into relationships between people, times and locations.
-Graph visualization is a vital tool for exploring and understanding crime data at scale.
+They’re a vital tool for visualizing crime data at scale so it can be explored and understood.

 In a previous post on law enforcement and big data visualization, we saw how law enforcement agencies understand the wealth of data they have at their disposal.